 You may also wish to try RefWorks, an online bibliographic utility available from the library's website.
 RefWorks can help you create reference lists, bibliographies, and citations.

 Use the citation manual recommended by your professor.
 For specific rules regarding the documentation of special material types, multiple authors, editors, or translators, as well as dictates on whether and how to use parenthetical references, footnotes, or endnotes, it is necessary to consult the prescribed citation guide.
-If you simply wish to see a few examples of sources cited in a bibliography in each citation style, refer to these examples.
+If you simply wish to see a few examples of sources cited in a bibliography in each citation style, refer to these citation style guides for examples.

 Citing paper resources vs. Web-based resources: